gongahkia/yuho-docs/docs/getting-started/installation.md

     ### Using Docker

-    The easiest way to run Yuho without installing Python:
+    The easiest way to run Yuho without installing Rust:

     1. Pull the image (once available):